cst95/checkout-payment-gateway/README.md

 #### Mocking the acquiring bank

 - I have assumed it is sufficient to mock the acquiring bank from within the PaymentGateway.Domain project and not as a separate API.
 I have created a `FakeAcquiringBank` class for this purpose.
-- The `FakeAcquiringBank` implementation will fail a payment if the amount is greater than 500 in any currency (for testing).
+- The `FakeAcquiringBank` implementation will fail a payment if the `Amount` is greater than 500 in any currency (for testing).
 - The acquiring bank is responsible for forming its own `IAcquiringBankRequest`.
 - The `ProcessPaymentAsync` method on `IAcquiringBank` can throw any exception and all of them will be handled in the same way.